jasongoodwin/authentikat-jwt/README.md

 Setup
 =====

+Authentikat-Jwt has been published to sonatype:

-Add the dependency
+Add the resolver and the dependency

+resolvers ++= Seq("snapshots", "releases").map(Resolver.sonatypeRepo)

+libraryDependencies ++= Seq(
-    "com.jason-goodwin" % "authentikat-jwt" % "0.3.1"
+  "com.jason-goodwin" %% "authentikat-jwt" % "0.3.1"

-Add the resolver or checkout and publish-local
-    (not yet published)
+)

 JWT - A Claims Based Authentication
 ===================================